New Zealand Māori women's rugby league team

 New Zealand Māori women’s rugby league team, also known as Wahine Toa, is a rugby league representative side made up of New Zealand Māori players.
 The side represents the New Zealand Māori Rugby league.
 The team has competed in international competition, including Test Matches and the 2003 World Cup.

 Since 2018 the team has competed in an annual All Stars match, against the Australian Indigenous women’s rugby league team.

 Current squad

-The following players were selected and played in the 11 February 2023 match against the Indigenous All Stars.
+The following players played in the 15 February 2025 match against the Indigenous All Stars.
+All twenty players spent time on the field during the game.

-Note: * = Player's age estimated based on previous articles on various news and rugby league websites.
+Players' ages are as at the date that the table was last updated, 16 February 2025.